RsMatte/autocomplete/README.md

+# Autocomplete single day challenge

-# React + TypeScript + Vite
+An auto complete component made in a single day that fetches suggestions from the [Json Placeholder Api](https://jsonplaceholder.typicode.com/) using React + TypeScript + Vite

-To run this project, execute:
+To see it in production, access:

+To run it in development mode, clone the repository and run:

 `npm i && npm run dev`